 Core Curriculum

 The core curriculum helps students develop an understanding of the institutions—social, economic, political, administrative, and legal systems—that provide the context for policy analysis and that constrain public choices.
-It also promotes development of the ability to identify social goals and normative criteria for evaluating public policies, as well as the analytic skills to perform such investigations.
+It also promotes developing the ability to identify social goals and normative criteria for evaluating public policies, as well as the analytic skills to perform such investigations.

-The core requires a minimum of 24 s.h., including an advanced economic methods course.
+The core requires a minimum of 25 s.h., including an advanced economic methods course.
 The advanced economics methods course usually is taken during the first three semesters.
 Early core courses are drawn primarily from traditional disciplines, particularly economics and statistics, and include an introduction to land use planning and to theories and practice of planning.
 As students proceed through the curriculum, increasing emphasis is placed on the development of critical judgment and insight, achieved through the application of theory and methods to realistic planning problems and case studies.

 Course List